All parkers FAQ

 If you are driving a temporary vehicle (a rental or loaner), please see the temporary vehicle FAQ below.

 Having an MIT parking account does not guarantee that you will be able to find a space in your authorized area or lot.
-If there are no spaces left in the lot where you usually park, go to another lot in your zone or call the Parking & Transportation Office for assistance.
+On occasion, you may need to park in a different lot instead of your usual lot.
+If you can’t find a space within your zone, call the Parking & Transportation Office for assistance.

 Once you apply for parking and are approved, you will begin to incur a prorated annual charge (if you pay a daily rate) or monthly fees (if you pay a monthly rate) as of the day your parking is authorized.
 Please check your parking confirmation email, and contact the Parking & Transportation Office if you want to adjust the beginning date of your parking.

-You can cancel your parking at any time by contacting the Parking & Transportation Office.
+You can cancel your parking at any time through your online parking dashboard or by contacting the Parking & Transportation Office.
 To obtain parking after canceling, you would need to submit a new parking request form.
-Note that for affiliates and other monthly-rate parkers, it is important to contact the Parking & Transportation Office if you no longer need parking; otherwise, you will continue to get charged the monthly parking fee.
+Note that for affiliates and other monthly-rate parkers, it is important to contact the Parking & Transportation Office if you no longer need parking; otherwise, you will continue to be charged the monthly parking fee.

-Eligible employees and students who are interested in forming a carpool should follow these steps:
+Eligible Cambridge-based MIT employees and/or students who are daily-rate commuters and who are interested in forming a carpool should follow these steps:

 - First, agree with at least one other employee or student (up to five people) to sign up for a carpool together.